3 DIY Beauty Recipes To Simplify Your Routine

 The simplicity of most DIY skincare and beauty recipes is astounding.
 While it takes some getting used to and a little bit of troubleshooting at first, practice really does make perfect.
 There is so much joy in the process of learning and making something by hand!
 Once you become familiar with most of these ingredients, you’ll want to keep making more, as many of these recipes provide a good base for future DIYs.

-These 3 DIY natural skincare and beauty recipes will simplify your shelves and give you a glimpse of what’s possible once you get started.
+These three DIY natural skincare and beauty recipes will simplify your shelves and give you a glimpse of what’s possible once you get started.
 Plus, they eliminate the need for new products (although, there’s certainly room for our favorite conscious cosmetic brands!) which is an empowering thing to aspire to.

 Oh, and that glow you’ve got?
-It’s not just the coconut oil, it’s from crafting your own safe, non-toxic beauty products that brings your inner radiance out.
+It’s not just the coconut oil—it’s from crafting your own safe, non-toxic beauty products that brings out your inner radiance.

 Before You Begin

 Always melt ingredients on low heat to prevent the heat from eliminating all of the ingredients’ active healing properties